 Soak in Culture at the Bass Museum of Art

 To experience the most contemporary of modern art, head over to the Bass Museum of Art.
 Because the Bass is in Miami, it’s a must-see attraction on your way to Key West as one of the best museums in Florida!

 Consequently, permanent collections include commissioned works by Sylvie Fleury who uses contemporary iconography to suggest irony.
-You can also see Jim Drain’s works who notably uses textiles, specifically yarn!
+You can also see Jim Drain’s works which notably use textiles, specifically yarn!

 Outside, don’t forget to gaze upon Miami Mountain.
-The 42-foot tall stack of megalithic boulders creates a sense of romantic minimalism while making reference to many cultures’ tradition of stacking stones.
+The 42-foot tall stack of megalithic boulders creates a sense of romantic minimalism while making reference to many cultures’ traditions of stacking stones.

 Of all the museums in Miami, the best art classes are found at Art After Hours!
 Classes include charcoal, experimental watercolors, and kinetic art.
 If you want to continue your studies at home, you can even take virtual classes with the Bass.

-The Bass Museum of Art is open from Wednesday through Sundays from 12 PM – 5 PM.
-Admission is $15 for adults and $8 for students, seniors, and children.
+The Bass Museum of Art is open from Wednesday through Sunday from 12 PM – 5 PM.

 The landscape is unparalleled, home to a diverse and fragile ecosystem with tropical hammocks, coastal lowlands, mangroves, and cypresses.